sabeechen/hassio-google-drive-backup/README.md

 * `{hostname}`: The Home Assistant machine's hostname

-### Will this ever upload to Dropbox/FTP/SMB/MyFavoriteProtocol?
+### Will this ever upload to Dropbox/OnDrive/FTP/SMB/MyFavoriteProtocol?
 Most likely no.  I started this project to solve a specific problem I had, storing snapshot in a redundant cloud provider without having to write a bunch of buggy logic and automations.
-I don't have the personal bandwidth available to make this work well with other storage providers.
+It might seem like a small change to make this work with another cloud provider, but trust me.
+I wrote this version of it, and its not a simple change.
+I don't have the time to do.

 ### But Google reads my emails!
 Maybe.
 You can encrypt your snapshots by giving a password in the add-on's options.